phrenotype/phrenotype/README.md

 ### Hi 👋,

 I'm Paul Robert, a software developer and pentester from Nigeria.
 All the repositories here are my original work.
-I don't fork other repos.

 I work with python, php, ruby and javascript.
 I also work with anything SQL or NoSQL.